 - A stainless steel vent pipe

-Before you install the new tankless water heater, you must remove the old unit.
+- Step #1 – Remove the Old unit:- Before you install the new tankless water heater, you must remove the old unit.
 Turn off the water supply, power, and all gas supply valves.
-Double check if these units are turned off!
+Double-check if these units are turned off!
 You must drain water from the old heater and disconnect it completely.

 Once you create a stable vertical platform, you must position and screw the tankless heater.
 The tankless heater should be placed carefully in the covered area.
 The screws should hold the tank permanently.

-Now, you must connect the supply line, shut off valve and the sediment trap.
-The gas shut off valve is an important component.
+- Step #5 – The Valves and Supply Lines:- Low, you must connect the supply line, shut off valve, and the sediment trap.
+The gas shut-off valve is an important component.
 It must be attached to the stainless steel corrugated supply line.
 The sediment trap must be connected to the steel supply line too.
 These connections should be tightened using nuts and bolts.
 You can use an adjustable wrench to tighten the nuts.

-Once the gas shut off valve is connected, you must attach the water shut off valve.
-These water shut off valve should be connected to the tankless water heater.
+Once the gas shut off valve is connected, you must attach the water shut-off valve.
+These water shut-off valves should be connected to the tankless water heater.
 The water pipes must be supported using bell hangers.
 You can use copper water pipes.
 Don’t forget to solder the copper joints.

 - Piping and elbows